Configuring cloud integrations for Red Hat services

 You are logged in to the Red Hat Hybrid Cloud Console as an Organization Administrator or as a user with Cloud Administrator permissions.

-NoteYou cannot log in to the Hybrid Cloud Console with your email unless your email is your Red Hat login.
+NoteYou cannot log in to the Hybrid Cloud Console with your email address unless your email adress is the same as your Red Hat login.
 For more information, see Finding your login.

 You have access to an AWS account that you want to use with the Hybrid Cloud Console that has the following Identity and Access Management (IAM) roles: